-This Memorandum of Understanding (MOU) is entered into by and between the City of Los Altos (CITY) and the LOS ALTOS MUNICIPAL EMPLOYEE ASSOCIATION (ASSOCIATION).
-This MOU constitutes the results of discussions between the City Representatives and Association representatives on all matters within the scope of representation.
-The term of this MOU shall be from July 1, 2021 through June 30, 2026.
+This Memorandum of Understanding (MOU) Agreement was made and is entered into by and between the City of Los Altos (hereinafter referred to as the CITY) and the designated representatives of the LOS ALTOS MUNICIPAL EMPLOYEE ASSOCIATION (hereinafter referred to as the ASSOCIATION).
+This agreement MOU constitutes the results of discussions between the City Management StaffRepresentatives and the Association representatives on all matters within the scope of representation.
+The term of this agreement MOU shall be from July 1, 202117 through June 30, 20240.